Hover to see how factors connect to Adverse Experiences. Then click connected factors to explore strategies related to multiple factors.

 Providing students a voice in their learning is critical for making learning meaningful.

-Providing ways for students to meet their individual temperature needs supports focus and Self-Regulation.
+Providing ways for students to meet their individual temperature needs supports Attention and Inhibition & Self-Regulation.

-Timers help students learn to self-pace and transition.
+Timers help students learn how to self-pace and transition.

 Tossing a ball, beanbag, or other small object activates physical focus in support of mental focus.